bonzibudd/Fluent-Metro/README.md

 ### What is Fluent-Metro?

 This skin brings a modern look and full customization to Open-Shell.
-It brings design elements with transparency and depth, following Microsoft's Fluent Design system.
-Additionally, it adds enhancements to Open-Shell, by utilizing Windows 10's system colors for automatic light and dark modes.
+It uses refreshed design elements with transparency and depth, following the design of Windows 10.

+Some enhancements include:
+ - Use of Windows 10's system colors, providing automatic light/dark colorization
+ - Customizable text and background colors, along with accent color
+ - Various options for padding and layout sizes
+ - Updated icons, matching Windows 10's Fluent icons
+ - Improved scaling of menu elements (padding, icons, etc.)

 ## Installation
 **Fluent-Metro is designed for Windows 10.
 It is incompatible with Windows 7, and only partially compatible with 8.**